|Position Title||LOCATION||APP DUE BY|

 • A general knowledge of environment laws, regulations and policies to ensure legal standards are met in formulation of habitat development and restoration activities.

 • Proven ability to manage multiple projects, produce effective results and meet deadlines.
 Proven ability to be self-motivated, responsible and solve problems.
 Applicant must be able to develop and manage their daily work schedule to achieve results.

 • The position requires excellent networking and communication skills (presentation, inter-personal, reading, and writing); project management experience, and organizing and leadership skills.
-Applicant should be a team player and work well independently.
+Applicant should be a team player and also work well independently.

 • Willing and able to work in physically challenging environment under adverse conditions.
 ABC provides a GPS, snowshoes, cruising vest, prism, flagging, forestry paint, etc.

-• Partner Biologist may be required to participate in specific NRCS training programs in order to use partner facilities and equipment.
+• Forester may be required to participate in specific NRCS training programs in order to use partner facilities and equipment.
 Applicant must have a valid driver's license.

 • Benefits include medical, dental, and 403(b) plan.